Gabfranck/NetFreaks/README.md

 # Licence

-NetFreex - Media Center under GPLv3
+NetFreaks - Media Center under GPLv3
 Copyright (C) 2018  Gabriel Franck

 This program is free software: you can redistribute it and/or modify